 Pull the film across the frame and press it onto the tape.
 It should be straight, but make sure not to stretch it.

 Using a blow dryer on the hot setting, slowly make your way back and forth, careful not to stay in one spot for too long.
 The film will begin to shrink and tighten, and soon enough you'll have a clear, relatively wrinkle free surface.

 Drafty gaps can occur anywhere a pipe or cable enters your home.
 Take a look at where air ducts, vents, pipes and cables enter or exit and use caulk or spray foam to fill the gap for a tight, draft-blocking seal.

-Simple, low-cost tips for big energy savings – how can you lose?
+With these simple, low-cost tips for big energy savings, how can you lose?
 Keep your house warm, your costs down, and your home comfortable all year long.
 The best part?
 You can do it yourself!